 You think, feel and behave as if you know what needs to happen as if you know what you want or what is important to want.
 You live your life every moment believing that you know what’s supposed to happen, you believe you know how you should be.

 Where does that knowledge come from?

 Most of the time that knowledge comes from your early childhood, from what happened.
 Some of it comes from hearing things, reading things.
-Some of it comes from some experience of the past.
-The conditioned part is completely useless in terms of knowing why we are here, because that conditioned part is just a mechanism for survival.
+Some of it comes from some past experience.
+The conditioned part is completely useless in terms of knowing why we are here because that conditioned part is just a mechanism for survival.
 You have survived, you’re here.
 That part has done its job.

-But that part is not going to answer the questions.
+But that part is not going to answer our burning questions.

 It’s not going to lead you there.
 It will help you to survive, that’s it.
 If you are to survive, with that part you could.
 But what difference then is there between you and any animal, any insect, that is born, does its best to survive, then dies?

 So the conditioned knowledge, that what I am here for is to be happy, what I am here for is to be successful, what I am here for is to feel good, what I am here for is to get what I think I want, satisfy all these dreams, get somebody to love me, make a lot of money, this is the conditioned knowledge, but not an answer to real fundamental questions.

 And the knowledge you got from others, teachers, school, reading, listening, hearing, even if it has been said by the great philosophers and the great teachers: How do you know that’s the truth?

 Some people say you have to learn to be yourself.
 Sounds good.
 Do you really know that’s what’s supposed to happen?